Connecting MCP Servers

 Add an MCP server

-Paste the server's URL into the Server URL field.
+- Enter the server's URL in the Server URL field.

-Enter any required credentials for the auth type you selected.
+- Enter any required credentials for the auth type you selected.
+OAuth requires no credentials at this step.

 Once saved, the modal stays open so you can optionally test the connection.
 Click Test connection to verify Obvious can reach the server.
 You'll see a confirmation or an error message inline.
 Click Close when you're done.